dareoyeleke/ACA_TRENDS/README.md

 How do premiums vary by state and insurer?

-Which metal tiers (Bronze, Silver, Gold, etc.) experience the highest costs?
+Which Plan tiers (Bronze, Silver, Gold, etc.) experience the highest costs?

 How much variation exists across insurers and geographies?